Fat Hen, Lamb's quarters or Goose foot

 You may see discolouration on kikuyu, carpet grass and Queensland blue.
 Avoid overlapping.
 Use an NIS.

-Non Selective Herbicides for Fat Hen.
+Non Selectives for Fat Hen Weed.

-• Glufosinate-ammonium provides control for 4 to 6 weeks, but it regrows and recovers due to the limited movement of glufosinate.
+• Glufosinate-ammonium provides control for 4 to 6 weeks.
+However, it will regrow due to the limited movement of glufosinate.

 • Glyphosate.
 You can use Glyphosate but if water quality is an issue use ProForce Manta Ray.

 • Renegade.
 Renegade stops germination of Goose foot for up to 12 months.
-This reduces the need for multiple herbicide applications.
+This reduces the need for herbicide applications.

 • Numchuk Quad.
 This gives post and pre emergent control for up to 12 months.